 There are so many historical facets to the Reversing Falls in St. John that it would be a shame to just focus on just the tourist stop.
 That said, we stopped at the tourist stop.
 We stood in the rain.
 We saw the water reverse.
 We left because it was cold.

-The Reversing Falls have long been a St. John tourist destination.
+The Reversing Falls has long been a St. John tourist destination.
 Even in 1941, Tourism New Brunswick purchased ad space in the Montreal Gazette in hopes of drawing people to the site (clipping from June 21, 1941).

 Back then, a streetcar carried people between the city’s East and West sides; and, there was an old suspension bridge.
 Now you can experience the falls via zipline.

 But, long before bridges and streetcars and ziplines, this was an important Aboriginal Canadian site.
-If you grew up on the Bay of Fundy, you’re familiar with the Mi’kmaq stories of Glooscap (the Creator) and how he chased Beaver all over the maritimes… in an attempt to undo the damage done by the animal.
+If you grew up on the Bay of Fundy, you’re familiar with the Mi’kmaq stories of Glooscap (the Creator) and how he chased Beaver all over the Maritimes… in an attempt to undo the damage done by the animal.

 One such story involves the falls.
 Beaver built a dam at the location of the rapids that stopped the flow of water.
 In retaliation, Glooscap cleaved the dam apart with a club.